 Similarly, don’t change systems without consulting with employees first!

 2. Look at ways to streamline your digital tools

 In some companies employees have too many different tools and software systems to use every day.
 There may be ways to streamline and overhaul systems, condense them and simplify the functions to make life easier for employees.

 3. Don’t change too much at once

 If you do have to implement new systems, overhauling everything at once can overwhelm your employees - especially as not everyone will have the same levels of IT proficiency and ability to learn new software quickly.
-Incremental transformation will allow you to bring the changes you need about in a more comfortable way.
+The incremental transformation will allow you to bring the changes in a more comfortable way.

 4. Look at improving your communications channels

 Many of the frustrations with digital tools in the workplace boil down to people not being given the information that they need or being unable to find it.
 Look at ways of improving the way the company provides information to employees.
 Improvement of the organization's internal communications toolkit could involve establishing new systems or using new channels to get information out there.

 This should be embedded in the work that all teams do to communicate among themselves, and to other teams.

 You can’t improve your company's digital employee experience if you don’t have a way to measure it.
 This can help you to determine if your organization is getting a positive return on the investment it has made into the digital employee experience.